google/lasso/README.md

 ## Features

-✅ Bulk test 100s of URLs with lighthouse at the same time (A batch of 1000 pages can be tested in around 30 mins)
+✅ Bulk test 100s of URLs with lighthouse simultaneously (On average, 1000 pages can be processed in around 30 mins)

 ✅ Writes test results to a date partitioned BigQuery table